Pi-erren/simplified-shell/README.md

 # Specific commands available
 ## path
+* path arguments represent directories where the shell will search for executables
 * path takes an unlimited quantity of arguments
 * path default value is /bin/
-* arguments represent directory where the shell will search for executables
 * example: path /home/my_pc /bin/usr/
     shell will then loop through the directories and execute the command in the first directory where he finds the command